Analysis | The Trailer: The elections to watch in 2021

 The 2020 election, which consumed this newsletter and several billion dollars, ends just after the three-day weekend is over, on Jan.
 5. That’s when Georgians will decide whether to elect Sen. Kelly Loeffler (R-Ga.) and reelect Sen. David Perdue (R-Ga.); with less fanfare and some lower stakes, they’ll decide whether to give Lauren “Bubba” McDonald Jr., a Republican, six more years on the state’s Public Service Commission.

 The 2021 election will start on the very same day.
-A few hundred miles away from Atlanta, voters in Northern Virginia will choose a replacement for former delegate Jennifer D. Carroll Foy (D-Prince William), who gave up her 2nd District seat to seek the Democratic nomination for governor, kicking off a special election.
+A few hundred miles away from Atlanta, voters in Northern Virginia will choose a replacement for former delegate Jennifer D. Carroll Foy, who gave up her 2nd District seat to seek the Democratic nomination for governor, kicking off a special election.

 The Virginia race won’t threaten Democrats’ majority in Virginia, but it could set a baseline for the rest of the year’s races.
 Foy wrestled the district from Republican control in 2017 by a 26-point landslide, winning it again in 2019 by 22 points, and the Biden-Harris ticket carried it by a similar margin.
 Democrats nominated Candi King, whose husband once lost a primary to Foy, to hold the Virginia seat.
 Republicans picked Heather Mitchell, who lost to Foy in that 2019 race.